glistermelon/GD-SaveFileFixer/README.md

 As I said before, I dont own any iOS or iPadOS devices that are up to date, I can't install apps on them since they are way to old.
 But here is a way that will probably work that I havn't tested.
 Firstly, [jailbreak your iDevice, here is a list of tutorials depending on your iOS/iPadOS version and/or iPhone/iPad edition](https://www.idownloadblog.com/jailbreak/).
 You may (or not) also see these jailbreaking tools: [unc0ver](https://unc0ver.dev/), [checkra1n](https://checkra.in/), [palera1n](https://palera.in/), [Dopamine](https://ellekit.space/dopamine/), [Taurine](https://taurine.app/), [Odyssey](https://theodyssey.dev/), [Chimera](https://chimera.coolstar.org/), [Electra](https://www.coolstar.org/electra/), [H3lix](https://h3lix.tihmstar.net/), [Phoenix](https://phoenixpwn.com/), [EtasonJB](https://etasonjb.tihmstar.net/), [backr00m (french old tutorial)](https://gamergen.com/forums/tutos-membres-ios/backr00m-jailbreak-de-l-apple-tv4-tvos-10-2-2-a-11-1-t736325.html) etc...
 You can find many more on the Internet but be carefull !
 [Malwares exists on iOS and iPadOS !](https://www.howtogeek.com/447107/can-my-iphone-or-ipad-get-a-virus/).
 Then install [iSH](https://ish.app/) and the Python programm, open iSH, install Python, run the Python programm and exit iSH and finally open Geometry Dash, It should be fixed.
 NOTE: I havn't tested this because as I said, I dont own any iDevice that can install apps ! (they are too old, Apple Store refuses to install apps on it).

-## Not working ?

-If you encounter any problem (unable to fix / doesn't work after fixed), get help by [create an issue](https://github.com/HGStyle/GD-SaveFileFixer/issues/new) or [contact me on Discord](https://dsc.gg/hgstyle) (faster response on Discord).

 ## More info about savefile encoding/decoding

 These pages were usefull to me to encrypt/decrypt GD savefiles: